turbo-bert/checkload/README.md

 It is a little bit like pipenv.
 But just a little bit.

+## Goals

+### Time is Valuable

+It is a lot of work when you try to work in a reproducable way with Windows.
+I do not prefer to work with disk images and snapshots.
+I want a simple way to collect things via HTTP and it has to be fast.
+And there must be some way to check the contents.
+These are very basic but perfectly solved tasks for a unix-like operating system.
+For windows this is really not that easy.

+### Automation Sub-Goals

+Just like `macports` or `brew` or `nuget` or whatever I might use `checkload` in the future for more automation stuff supporting the daily development tasks for a Windows environment.

 # File Format

 A typical `checkload.txt` file would be